Quantum Strategies for Rendezvous and Domination Tasks on Graphs with Mobile Agents: Results

-where $C$ denotes the classical value, i.e. the value that can be achieved when the parties can use only classical strategies, $R$ denotes the value obtained when the agents choose in a random uniform way which node to reach from the starting position and $Q$ denotes the value achieved when the agents employ the strategy found with the see-saw technique.
-When, for a given scenario, within at least $100$ run of see-saw algorithm we didn't find an average success probability greater than the one obtainable employing classical strategies and which doesn't match the upper bound found with the level $2$ of the NPA hierarchy, we say that the results are inconclusive.\\ When dealing with quantum strategies constrained to be symmetric, we considered only strategies for which all the agents can perform only the same set of measurements on the state and that to them is associated the same same marginal probability distribution, adjusting accordingly the constraints when performing the see-saw technique.
+When dealing with quantum strategies constrained to be symmetric, we considered only strategies for which all the agents can perform only the same set of measurements on the state and that to them is associated the same same marginal probability distribution, adjusting accordingly the constraints when performing the see-saw technique.